-Besides the photons and the gluons these secondary fields are the physical fields that we know.
+Besides the photons and the gluons these secondary fields are the dynamic physical fields that we know in contemporary physics.

-15.2 Gravitation field
+14.2 Gravitation field

-One of the physical fields, the gravitation field describes the local curvature of the reference Palestra.
+One of the physical fields, the gravitation field, describes the local curvature of the reference Palestra.
 It equals the scalar potential field that corresponds to the real part of the quantum state function.